Have you noticed that the beliefs that you cling to and carry around inside determine what your experience in life is going to be?

 I have been carrying around a lot of things that are silly, self-defeating, demeaning and just plain wrong.
 It was under these conditions that I determined to see if I couldn’t change them a bit, because as I saw it until they were different nothing was going to change.
 Read more...(654 words, 4 images, estimated 2:37 mins reading time)

-Looking back on my life, it has become clear that a vast array of things exist that I was never taught to think about.
-Clearly, there were lessons that needed to be taught that I missed out on.
+Looking back on my life, it has become clear a vast array of things exist that I was never taught to think about.
+Clearly, there were lessons that needed to be taught I missed out on.
 As a young man, I lived life with no real consideration for the impact of my actions or thoughts on the big picture.
 I had no Idea of the value they could provide or the influence that they might have in my own unique existence.
-I have often wished that someone would have pulled me aside when I was 15 and told me that everything I did really mattered, for good and bad.
-Yet I probably wouldn’t have listened anyway, but it would have been good to have the option.
-Read more...(721 words, 14 images, estimated 2:53 mins reading time)
+Read more...(714 words, 14 images, estimated 2:51 mins reading time)

 Are there any depths that most people wouldn’t go to save a loved one in most cases?
 Yet this may not be the best philosophy to follow in many cases, but we do.